martiadrogue/frontendskeleton/README.md

 same on most of the cases, except both of them.

 -   **LESS**: Change Base color of application to distinct clearly development to distribution design.
-The, add browser prefixes at CSS statements.
+Then, add browser prefixes at CSS statements.

 -   **JS**: Change Variable names.
 Uglify all JS files.
 And Remove comments.